Paul Townend: Career

 In 2020 Townend became top jockey at the Cheltenham Festival for the first time.
 He had 5 winners including a second win on Al Boum Photo in Gold Cup.
 At the end of the 2019/20 season Townend was crowned Irish jump racing Champion Jockey for the third time.
-He held the title for the next three seasons.
-He was top jockey at the Cheltenham festival in 2022, 2023 and 2024.
-In 2022 and 2023 he won the Queen Mother Champion Chase on Energumene, and in 2023 and 2024 achieved back-to-back victories in the Gold Cup on Galopin Des Champs, equalling Pat Taaffe's record of four wins in the race.
-In 2024 he also won the Champion Hurdle on State Man.
+He held the title for the next five seasons.
+He was top jockey at the Cheltenham festival in 2022, 2023, 2024, 2025 and 2026.
+He won the Queen Mother Champion Chase three times.
+He won riding Energumene in 2023 and 2024, while in 2026 he won the race for the third time on Il Etait Temps.
+He achieved back-to-back victories in the Gold Cup on Galopin Des Champs, equalling Pat Taaffe's record of four wins in the race in 2024 and breaking the record in 2026 with Gaelic Warrior.
+In 2024 he won the Champion Hurdle on State Man and won the race in 2026 on Lossiemouth.

 In April 2023, Townend won the Irish Grand National with I Am Maximus, owned by JP McManus and trained by Mullins.
 The following year, the partnership won the Aintree Grand National.
 It was Townend's thirteenth ride in the race.
 He had only completed the course on three occasions, coming eleventh on Irish Invader in 2009, sixteenth on Prince De Beauchene in 2014 and third on Gaillard Du Mesnil in 2023.
+In the 2025 Grand National, Townend again rode I Am Maximus, who finished second to Nick Rockett.
+In 2026, I Am Maximus, with Townend riding, regained the Grand National, the first horse since Red Rum to do so.